sunilabrahamindia/sunilabraham/publications/online-privacy-should-not-come-at-the-cost-of-security.md

 created: 2025-11-27
 ---

-**Online Privacy Should Not Come at the Cost of Security: Sunil Abraham** is a 2013 Mint interview in which Sunil Abraham, then Executive Director of the Centre for Internet and Society (CIS), discusses the complex relationship between privacy, security, and Internet governance in India.
+**Online Privacy Should Not Come at the Cost of Security** is a 2013 Mint interview in which Sunil Abraham, then Executive Director of the Centre for Internet and Society (CIS), discusses the complex relationship between privacy, security, and Internet governance in India.
 The conversation explores the shortcomings of the Information Technology Act, the need for a comprehensive privacy law, and the challenges of increasing Internet penetration in a rapidly digitising society.

 ## Contents